Canon M5 vs Sony A7

 Review summary: Canon M5 vs Sony A7

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon M5 or the Sony A7 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.